m-bartlett/pathpick/README.md

 ## Install

 ### Standalone Executable Zipped App

+**This method does not make any changes to your python site packages.**

 This installation method uses the `zipapp` module.
 Python can execute a zip of python files so long as the first bytes of the zip are a hashbang (e.g. `#!/usr/bin/python`) and the zip has the executable bit set.

 To install an executable named `pathpick` to `/usr/local/bin/` by default, run: